 - With every inhale, visualize a circle expanding.

-- With every exhale visualize the circle contracting.
+- With every exhale visualize the circle contracting and leaving your body with the stress or worried thought.

 - Repeat several times.